maxleiko/react-simple/README.md

 # react-simple
 React JS in pure ES5 with some JSX for the render()
+Using WebPack for the bundling